Skip to main content

 This guide will provide information about how to acquire data in high-throughput manner in the multi-well plate sample holder.

 • Important, when you are setting up well-plate imaging for the first time.
+We recommend that some zmb staff will assist you.

 • Open JOB Layout - top left corner.